 Single-phase coolants do not boil away and need to be replaced regularly.
 In fact, our ElectroCool, AmpCool, and VoltCool Dielectric Coolants have a 25 year expected useful life, and are offered with an industry unique 5 and 10 year warranty!

 Our single-phase coolants have no vapor pressure, and therefore do not produce any smell during operation or storage.
-In addition, since they cannot enter a gaseous or aerosol state, they cannot contaminate the air or the enviroment.
-From a health and safety perspective this is critical, as it means you cannot inhale our coolants and they can never recondense and remain in your lungs, or form "a toxic dew" throughout your workplace.
+In addition, since they cannot enter a gaseous or aerosol state, they cannot contaminate the air or the environment.
+From a health and safety perspective this is critical, as it means you cannot inhale our coolants and they can never re-condense and remain in your lungs, or form “a toxic dew” throughout your workplace.

 We believe that single-phase, liquid immersion cooling is simply most effective and safest approach to managing electronics heat rejection.

-The dangers of two-phase Immersion Cooling...
+The Dangers of Two-phase Immersion Cooling…

 For a two-phase fluid to operate effectively as a heat transfer fluid they must have a boiling point below the operating temperature of the device you are cooling because they remove heat through the phase process of transitioning from a liquid to gas.